SimonGaebel/pytango-TemplateDeviceServer/Readme.md

 # Template for a Tango Device Server
 This is a template for what your Readme for a Tango Device Server should look like.
+This first abstract should summarize what your Tango DS is for.
-Direct further documentation of classes or methods used to the <em>doc</em> folder.
+Direct further documentation of classes or methods used to the <em>docs</em> folder.
+Make sure the manuals you upload to <em>manuals</em> are freely accessible.

 ## Installation
 Describe how to install necessary packages (maybe drivers) needed for your Tango DS.
-Maybe it is needed to install by <code>pip</code> or clone and install from another git.
-You could also refer to a manual (must not be proprietary) or upload a manual to the <em>man</em> folder yourself.
+Maybe it is needed to install by <code>pip3</code> or clone and install from another git.

 ## Configuration
 (Optional)